PFPrzytycki/CellWalkR/examples/CellWalkR_Vignette.md

 Data Pre-processing
 -------------------

 CellWalkR can work directly with scATAC-seq data pre-processed by many pipelines including CellRanger, ArchR, SnapATAC, and Cicero.
 We recommend using [ArchR](https://www.archrproject.com/) to pre-process data.
-ArchR processes BAM or Fragemnt files into project files that CellWalkR can use as input.
-Other common output types of of pre-processing pipelines such as Cell-by-Peak and Cell-by-Bin matricies can also be used as input.
+ArchR processes BAM or Fragment files into project files that CellWalkR can use as input.
+Other common output types of of pre-processing pipelines such as Cell-by-Peak and Cell-by-Bin matrices can also be used as input.

 Getting Started with CellWalkR
 ------------------------------

-Currently, CellWalkR must be installed useding devtools:
+Currently, CellWalkR must be installed useing devtools:

 ``` r
 install.packages("devtools")